ChainSafe/lodestar/CONTRIBUTING.md

 ## Contributing to Documentation

 When submitting PRs for documentation updates, build and run the documentation locally to ensure functionality before submission.
 First generate the CLI documentation with `yarn docs:build`.
-Then in the `docs` folder, build the documentation locally with `yarn install` and serve with `yarn start`.
+Build and serve the documentation locally with `yarn docs:serve`.

 Your locally served documentation will then be accessible at http://localhost:3000/lodestar/.